 Source: Facebook

-In addition, implementing robust chargeback management strategies is essential, as this helps in resolving disputes efficiently and maintaining accurate tracking of financial transactions from influencer campaigns.
+In addition, implementing robust chargeback management strategies is essential, as it helps resolve disputes efficiently and maintain accurate tracking of financial transactions from influencer campaigns.

 4. Ask new customers how they found you

-Even with the most enticing and comprehensive trackable links, tracking pixels, promo codes etc, some customers will still slip through the net and convert in ways that can't be attributed to a particular campaign, or even to a particular social platform.
+Even with the most enticing, comprehensive, trackable links, tracking pixels, promo codes, and similar tools, some customers will still slip through the net and convert in ways that can't be attributed to a particular campaign or even to a particular social platform.

-So, to close up these gaps in your knowledge, ask customers how they found you.
+To close these knowledge gaps, ask customers how they found you.

-For example, a SaaS marketing agency might send this survey after the customer’s free trial has ended and they’ve upgraded to a full subscription rather than at initial sign-up.
+For example, a SaaS marketing agency might send this survey after the customer’s free trial ends and they’ve upgraded to a full subscription, rather than at initial sign-up.

 Image created by author